Ka220/skyvern/README.md

 By Default, Skyvern collects basic usage statistics to help us understand how Skyvern is being used.
 If you would like to opt-out of telemetry, please set the `SKYVERN_TELEMETRY` environment variable to `false`.

 # License
 Skyvern's open source repository is supported via a managed cloud.
-All of the core logic powering Skyvern is available in this open source repository licensed under the [AGPL-3.0 License](LICENSE), with the exception of anti-bot measures available in our managed cloud offering.
+All of the core logic powering Skyvern is available in this open source repository licensed unde isur the [AGPL-3.0 License](LICENSE), with the exception of anti-bot measures available in our managed cloud offering.

 If you have any questions or concerns around licensing, please [contact us](mailto:founders@skyvern.com) and we would be happy to help.